dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

 Denoising removes noise while previewing scenes in *Rendered* mode in the 3D Viewport or for final renders.

 Render
-   Denoising for the final render can be enabled or disabled for with the checkbox.
+   Denoising for the final render can be enabled or disabled with the checkbox.
-   For denoising the image after rendering with the :doc:`Denoising node </compositing/types/filter/denoise>`, denoising data render :ref:`passes <render-cycles-passes>` also adapt to the selected denoiser.
+   For denoising the image after rendering with the :doc:`Denoising node </compositing/types/filter/denoise>`, the :ref:`Data Render Passes <render_layers_passes_data>` also adapt to the selected denoiser.

    NLM
       Uses `non-local means <https://en.wikipedia.org/wiki/Non-local_means>`__ to